ruby/rdoc/RI.md

 In both modes, static and interactive,
 `ri` responds to input _names_;
-each name specifies documents or other information to be printed.
+each name specifies what is to be printed: a document, multiple documents, or other information.

 These examples summarize `ri` names
 (for details and examples, follow the links):